Neuromodulation (medicine): History

+While neurotherapy is a relatively young medical treatment in conventional Western biomedicine (that relies on a scientific approach and evidence-based practice), different age-old cultural practices of traditional Indian, Egyptian, and Chinese medicine have been using neuromodulation elements thousands of years ago.

 Long before humans discovered the science of electricity, ancient physicians used electric currents to treat various physical and mental conditions, including epilepsy, vertigo, and depression.
 In the ancient world, nature fulfilled many roles now served by technology, including providing sources of electricity.
 Before electricity was formally understood, people utilized electric fish to deliver therapeutic shocks.
 The Egyptians knew of the Nile catfish (Malapterurus electricus), capable of producing electric shocks.
 A depiction of this fish, dating back to 2750 BC, is found in a mural in the tomb of the architect Ti at Saqqara, Egypt.
 Egyptians weren't the only Mediterranean culture to feature the catfish in their art; similar murals appeared in the Roman city of Pompeii some 3,000 years later, though 1,000 miles to the north.
 While these murals don't confirm whether the fish were used medically, ancient Egyptian writings on papyri from 4,700 years ago document their use in pain relief.
 Later historians like Pliny and Plutarch also noted that Egyptians employed electric eels to treat joint pain, migraines, depression, and epilepsy.
+The first documented use of electrical stimulation for pain relief dates back to 46 AD when Scribonius Largus of the ancient Roman Empire used the electric properties of torpedo fish to relieve headaches.

+Scientific studies of neuromodulation began in 1745, when German physician De Haen published "a number of cases of spasmodic, paralytic and other nervous affections cured by electricity".

+The first implementation of electrocutical apparatus in hospital medical treatment recorded in Middlesex Hospital of London in 1767.

+In 1780, Italian physicist and biologist Luigi Galvani investigated how electrical signals in nerves could control muscle movement, further evidence of the electrical nature of the neuronal activity.

+Electrical apparatus used to detect nerve signals.
+From Emil du Bois-Reymond, "Investigations in Animal Electricity" (1848).

+Galvani's hypothesis was proven in 1843 by Carlo Matteucci and Emil du Bois-Reymond with their discovery of the action potential.
+Du Bois-Reymond went on to devise a variety of electrical devices to stimulate and measure electrical activity in nerves and muscles, which he demonstrated to large audiences in Berlin, Paris, and London.

+In 1856, Guillaume Duchenne photographed electrotherapeutic stimulation of muscle contractions, stating that alternating current was superior to direct current in this stimulation.